Mooreville, Michigan: History

 Road signage for the community states Mooreville as being established as early as 1826, which was the same year that Washtenaw County was established in the Michigan Territory.
 The first recorded resident to the area was John L. Moore around 1830, which makes Mooreville one of the county's oldest settlements.
 Moore came from the state of New York and settled near the Saline River.
 A post office named Mooreville opened on January 5, 1833 with Moore serving as the first postmaster.
 The post office was renamed York on May 2, 1834 after the newly established township, in which many of the first settlers came from New York.
 In some records, the community is spelled as Mooresville.

 When Moore settled in the area, he built his log cabin at the corner of what is now Stony Creek and Mooreville Road.
 Isaac Hathaway built the first sawmill in Mooreville in 1832.
 The Baptist Church of Mooreville was founded in 1832 and consisted of about 10 members with Moore later building the first church on his own property.
 In 1838, a second sawmill was built, and the community "furnished all of the lumber for buildings in Washtenaw County at the time."
 The community also became an important stop along the stagecoach route that connected Adrian, Jackson, and Detroit.
 The Mooreville Methodist Church was founded in 1849 and also constructed on Moore's property along the Saline River.
 By 1881, the community was thriving and outpacing nearby Milan in prosperity.
 Mooreville contained a cheese factory, cider mill, a steam-powered sawmill, two general stores, five churches, several shops, a saloon, hotel, and school.

 In the 1880s, the Toledo, Ann Arbor and North Michigan Railway and the Wabash Railroad began constructing railway lines through the area.
 The railway lines bypassed Mooreville in favor of Milan, which led to the decline of Mooreville and a surge of development and growth for Milan.
 The remaining businesses and churches soon left Mooreville.
 The York post office in Mooreville closed on April 30, 1907.
 Automotive magnate Henry Ford planned to purchase several plots of land along the Saline River in hopes of damming the river, as well as restoring the dilapidated hotel.
 He was unable to purchase all the private property necessary and instead built his mill in Milan.
 The Mooreville Methodist Church was the last operating church in the community when it closed by 1962 and fell into disrepair.
 By 1972, the community had about 50 residents.

-The Mooreville Cemetery is located just to the west of the center of the community along Mooreville Road.
-It is an active cemetery with its oldest gravesite dating back to 1833.